ubikwitous/ELCA-video-rename-script/README.md

 ## 📦 Files

 - `Rename-ChurchVideos.ps1` — The PowerShell script that renames `.mp4` files in your designated folder.
-- `elca_liturgical_calendar_primary_titles.csv` — A calendar of ELCA liturgical Sundays from 2022–2050, including titles like "Fourth Sunday of Easter" and "Christ the King".
+- `elca_liturgical_calendar_2022_2050.csv` — A calendar of ELCA liturgical Sundays from 2022–2050, including titles like "Fourth Sunday of Easter" and "Christ the King".
 - `RunChurchVideoRename.bat` — (Optional) A batch file to run the PowerShell script with a simple double-click.

 ## 🔧 Requirements